sgorgun/uml-design-basics/README.md

 ### 12. Constructor with Parameters

-Create a new _SimpleClass7_ class in the [SimpleClass7.cs](UmlDesignBasics/SimpleClass7.cs) file, copy all instance fields and "get" instance methods from _SimpleClass4_ class to the _SimpleClass7_ class, and add a public [constructor with parameters](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors).
+Create the new _SimpleClass7_ class in the [SimpleClass7.cs](UmlDesignBasics/SimpleClass7.cs) file, copy all instance fields and "get" instance methods from _SimpleClass4_ class to the _SimpleClass7_ class, and add a public [constructor with parameters](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors).

 Add the code for initializing class fields to the constructor using the information from the table below: